Rebecca Musser

 Rebecca Musser (née Wall, formerly Jeffs; born 1976) is an American author and activist.
 She was a wife of the late Fundamentalist Church of Jesus Christ of Latter Day Saints prophet Rulon Jeffs and escaped the compound before bringing legal proceedings against the church.
-In the film Outlaw Prophet: Warren Jeffs, Musser is portrayed by actress Sabina Gadecki.

 Early life, FLDS life, and first marriage

-Rebecca Wall was born to Lloyd Wall and Sharon Steed, both of whom were members of the Fundamentalist Church of Jesus Christ of Latter-Day Saints (FLDS) and had a polygamous family.
-At the time of her birth, Musser's father had two wives; his first wife was Irene, and his second was Sharon.
+Rebecca Wall was born to Sharon Steed and Lloyd Wall, both of whom were members of the Fundamentalist Church of Jesus Christ of Latter-Day Saints (FLDS) and had a polygamous family.
+At the time of her birth, Musser's father had two wives; his first wife was Myrna and his second was Sharon.
 Musser remembers her father being frustrated with only having two wives, as other men in the religion had many more.

-Lloyd had nine children with Irene and 12 with Sharon.
-As Sharon was the second wife, she was lower in rank than Irene; Sharon and her children lived in the family's basement while Myrna and her children lived upstairs.
+Lloyd had nine children with Myrna and 14 with Sharon.
+As Sharon was the second wife, she was lower in rank than Myrna; Sharon and her children lived in the family's basement while Myrna and her children lived upstairs.
 One of Musser’s sisters is Elissa, author of the memoir Stolen Innocence, an account of her own escape from the church.
 Musser is mentioned in the book, including her reaction to the fact that Elissa had to marry their cousin at age 14.
 At around age five, Musser was the victim of sexual abuse along with some of her sisters by an upstairs half-brother.
-She stated when Myrna found out about the abuse Musser was "threatened", and did not tell anyone again until she was an adult.
+She stated that when Myrna found out about the abuse Musser was "threatened" and did not tell anyone again until she was an adult.

 Musser recounts her experience in the FLDS being extremely regimented, stating, "They didn't let us work, they didn't let us go to school.
 Our sole purpose was to be in religious prayer and to be obedient, adoring."
 When she turned 19, she became the 19th bride of Rulon Jeffs after he received "divine inspiration" that she was to be his new wife.
 Rulon was 85 at the time.
 Musser stated, "I was scared, I was terrified of marrying this man, and yet I could not say no because it would bring a tremendous amount of shame on my family."
 After Musser was given to Rulon by her father Lloyd, Lloyd was "gifted a third wife" by Rulon.
-Musser endured years of sexual abuse by Jeffs until his death in 2002, aged 92.
+Musser endured years of sexual abuse by Jeffs until his death in 2002 at age 92.
 By that time, 63 other women were her "sister-wives", a designation given to the polygamous wives of one man in the FLDS.
 After Jeffs' death, Musser was told by Jeffs' son and new church leader Warren Jeffs that she needed to remarry.
 Warren threatened her with her life if she did not obey.
 Musser was able to escape the compound by scaling a wall which surrounded the house and slipping past Jeffs' armed guards.
 After her escape, Musser traveled to Oregon to live with her brother.